jptacek/JPtacek.com/src/documents/2015/03/angularJS-CSS-Animation/index.html.md

 </div>

 <br/>
+As you can see, the ngAnimate library can quickly be incorporated in your existing Angular application.
+It enables CSS items to be applied to changes in the DOM and apply CSS based on naming rules.
+In our next Angular blog post, we will look at CSS transitions.

 I have created an Azure Website to host all of this code at [http://angularperiodic.azurewebsites.net/](http://angularperiodic.azurewebsites.net/)

 The code is also available on [GitHub](https://github.com/jptacek/AngularPeriodic)